 Rio Sabana Trail in El Yunque

-Sadly, I hear that there are a lot of thieves now in this area, especially on weekends.
+Sadly, I hear that there are a lot of thieves now in this area just by the gate, especially on weekends.
 Be careful.

 Usually from June 1- mid Aug, the Rio Sabana Picnic Area is open daily.
 The rest of the year, the gate to the area “may be” open on weekends.
-New update- 5/16- I hear the picnic area is closed at this time.
+4/17- The Picnic are /gates are currently open Friday – Sunday.
+This will probably change after August high season again.

 May 2013 I have heard this trail is not maintained hardly at all anymore.
 Maybe they will maintain it more in the summer?
 Don’t count on it.
 Expect time estimates to be on the low side, I guess now it would take closer to 2.5 hours, though I wouldn’t bother going past the river anymore.